ViewComponent/view_component/docs/guide/javascript_and_css.md

 # Javascript and CSS (experimental)

-While ViewComponent does not provide any built-in tooling to do so, it’s possible to include Javascript and CSS alongside components.
+While ViewComponent doesn't provide any built-in tooling to do so, it’s possible to include Javascript and CSS alongside components.

 To use the Webpacker gem to compile assets located in `app/components`: